ph4m/beautiful-jekyll/_posts/2018-05-21-icra-maestrob.md

 ~~~
 @inproceedings{icra:munawar:2018,
-    Author       = {Munawar, Aim and De Magistris, Giovanni and Pham, Tu-Hoa and Kimura, Daiki and Tatsubori, Michiaki and Moriyama, Takao and Tachibana, Ryuki and Booch, Grady},
+    Author       = {Munawar, Asim and De Magistris, Giovanni and Pham, Tu-Hoa and Kimura, Daiki and Tatsubori, Michiaki and Moriyama, Takao and Tachibana, Ryuki and Booch, Grady},
     Title        = {MaestROB: A Robotics Framework for Integrated Orchestration of Low-Level Control and High-Level Reasoning},
     Booktitle    = {Proceedings of the IEEE International Conference on Robotics and Automation ({ICRA})},
     Year         = {2018},